Places

 Daikanyama·¥¥

 Antique Japanese ceramics on the Daikanyama/Shinsen border.
-Huge selection, great for gifts, different stock from the Shinsen location.
+Huge selection, great for gifts with a different stock from the Shinsen location.

-Don't MissThe antique section is awesome.
-Pieces from different eras at reasonable prices.
+Don't MissThe antique selection especially is awesome.
+Pieces from different eras for all budgets.

 Skip It IfYou've already been to the Shinsen location.